Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Proper Colorings of Graphs

 A proper coloring of a graph produces the factorization technique of \citet{besag1975}.
 The labels of a proper coloring partition the vertices into independent sets, conditional on all other vertices.
 That is, the vertices of the same color are independent of all other vertices of that same color given all vertices of different colors.
 Consider a NUG with chromatic number $q$, then we can factor

 where $\z_l$ is a vector of the vertices of label $l$ and $\z_{-l}$ is a vector of the vertices not of label $l$.
-With this factorization, \citet{besag1975} showed that maximum PL is a consistent estimator of $\xibf$ because it is a weighted average of the consistent estimators, $p(\z_l|\z_{-l},\xibf)$ (when maximizing the log PL).
+With this factorization, \citet{besag1975} showed that maximum pseudo-likelihood is a consistent estimator of $\xibf$ because it is a weighted average of the consistent estimators, $p(\z_l|\z_{-l},\xibf)$ (when maximizing the log pseudo-likelihood).
 Now we present our proof with the same factorization technique.

-\begin{proof} Without loss of generality, consider the case of a NUG with first-order dependence structure on a regular lattice.
-For the MRF defined on the NUG, assume that $\psi_c(\z_c|\xibf_c)>0$ for all pairwise cliques.
-If all $\psi_c$ functions for clique sizes greater than one are set to zero, then the function $g$ does specify a valid probability distribution, a product of independent distributions -- the antithesis of a spatial analysis setting.
-The first-order NUG has a chromatic number of two, thus $ g(\z|\xibf) = p(\z_1|\z_2,\xibf)p(\z_2|\z_1,\xibf), $ which does not sum to one over $\z\in\Zcal$.
+\begin{proof} Assume, for the sake of contradiction, that the aMRF does correspond to a proper probability distribution.
+By the condition in the proposition, there exists a clique function $\psi_c(\z_c|\xibf_c)\ne t$, where $t$ is some nonnegative constant, for $|c|>1$.
+Without loss of generality, consider the case of a NUG with first-order dependence structure on a regular lattice.
+The first-order NUG has a chromatic number of two, thus $ g(\z|\xibf) = p(\z_1|\z_2,\xibf)p(\z_2|\z_1,\xibf). $ Because of the non-constant, non-singleton clique function, $\z_1$ and $\z_2$ are not independent, so the above factorization shows that $g(\z|\xibf)$ will not sum to one over $\z\in\Zcal$.
+Therefore, the aMRF is not a proper probability distribution.

 \end{proof}